 - Improve states’ knowledge about and use of early childhood comprehensive assessment systems

 - Enhance the use of assessment data and other information to improve program quality

 - Increase the knowledge and skills of the early learning workforce

 - Strengthen the alignment of birth through 3rd grade educational policies and systems

 - Increase the coordination of resources and policies across statewide systems

 To reach these goals, CEELO will use the following strategies to serve SEAs:

-- Learning Communities—participant-led affinity groups to support peer-to-peer learning and collective efforts to address CEELO’s five priority goals.
+- Issue-Focused Workgroups and Learning Communities —knowledge-driven development and design teams to respond to SEAs’ identified and emerging needs.
+These are designed to be participant-led affinity groups to support peer-to-peer learning and collective efforts to address CEELO’s five priority goals.

 - Research-Based Materials and Information—resources that ensure SEAs have access to highly relevant and timely research and promising practice to guide their decision-making.